Representation and algorithms

 On this page

-of spatial data for field- and object-based models, and some algorithms that are usd to process data.
+Discusses the representations of spatial data for field- and object-based models, and some algorithms that are usd to process data.

 Computing with geospatial data